-The exclusion is permanent
+- The exclusion is permanent - It is a suspension which would bring the pupil's total number of days out of school to more than 15 in 2 terms (6 term model); or

-- It is a suspension which would bring the pupil's total number of days out of school to more than 15 in a term; or - > It would result in a pupil missing a public exam or National Curriculum test
+It would result in a pupil missing a public exam or National Curriculum test

 Where the pupil has been suspended, and the suspension does not bring the pupil's total number of days of suspension to more than 5 in a term, the governing board must consider any representations made by parents.
-However, it is not required to arrange a meeting with parents and it cannot direct the headteacher to reinstate the pupil.
+However, it is not required to arrange a meeting with parents and it cannot direct the EHT/HoS to reinstate the pupil.

 Where the pupil has been suspended for more than 5, but not more than 15 school days, in a single term, and the parents make representations to the board, the governing board will consider and decide on the reinstatement of a suspended pupil within 50 school days of receiving notice of the suspension.
-If the parents do not make representations, the board is not required to meet and it cannot direct the headteacher to reinstate the pupil.
+If the parents do not make representations, the board is not required to meet and it cannot direct the EHT/HoS to reinstate the pupil.